EENCloud/EEN-CLI-Public/README.md

   #### **In Linux:**

-  - There are multiple ways to extract file from a compressed file here are the step by step instruction:
+  - There are multiple ways to extract a file from a compressed file.
+Here are the step-by-step instructions:

-  - First way:
+  - First method:

     1. Point the cursor on the compressed file.
-    2. Right-click on it in-order to trigger context-menu(right-click menu).
+    2. Right-click on it to trigger the context-menu (right-click menu).
-    3. On context menu select `Extract Here` option to extract the file in same directory or Select `Extract to` option in-order to extract the file in the current directory or directory of your choice.
+    3. On the context menu select the `Extract Here` option to extract the file in the same directory or Select the `Extract to` option in order to extract the file into the current directory or directory of your choice.

-  - Second way:
+  - Second method:

     1. Point the cursor on the compressed file.
-    2. Left-Double-click on it in-order to trigger a window that shows extraction option.
+    2. Left-Double-click on it to trigger a window that shows the extraction option.
-    3. Select the `Extract` button in-order to extract the file in desired directory.
+    3. Select the `Extract` button to extract the file into the desired directory.

-  - Third way:
+  - Third method:
-    1. Open the terminal in the directory where compressed file is stored.
+    1. Open the terminal in the directory where the compressed file is stored.
-    2. Type-in terminal command `unzip een.zip` in-order to extract the file in the current directory.
+    2. Type in the terminal command `unzip een.zip` to extract the file in the current directory.
     ```
     unzip een.zip
     ```

   #### **In Windows:**

-  - Here are the step by step instruction:
+  - Here are the step-by-step instructions:
     1. Point the cursor on the compressed file.
-    2. Right-click on it in-order to trigger context-menu(right-click menu).
+    2. Right-click on it to trigger context-menu(right-click menu).
-    3. On context menu select `Extract All`.
+    3. On the context menu select `Extract All`.
-    4. A window is triggered that shows a input-box which is used to inserts the directory path to a choosen directory.
+    4. A window is triggered that shows an input box which is used to insert the directory path to a chosen directory.
-    5. After choosing a directory click on `Extract` button, in-order to extract the file to the choosen directory.
+    5. After choosing a directory click on the `Extract` button, to extract the file to the chosen directory.

 <br/>

 #### Notes:

 - For all commands with `--no-prompt` option it will skip all user confirmation prompts.
 This means it will also overwrite any existing files without any confirmation.
-- Open all the CSV file outputs in google sheet or libre office as excel has formatting issues.
+- Open all the CSV file outputs in Google Sheets or Libre Office as Excel has formatting issues.
 - `verbose mode` : Use `--verbose` along with the commands to access the verbose mode.
 - Supported `EEN TIME FORMATS` :